kratos-ai/Kratos/documentation/docs/dependencies.md

     conda activate <environment>

->[TODO](TODO) - We will have to create yml files with environment names identical to the file name.

 Your Conda environment is now installed and activated.
 To deactivate the environment, use the following command:

     conda deactivate